-The City of Rancho Santa Margarita has prepared the 2023-2024 Annual Action Plan to receive CDBG funds from HUD.
+The City of Rancho Santa Margarita has prepared the 2024-2025 Annual Action Plan to receive CDBG funds from HUD.
 The City implemented a community-based public input process to help determine how to allocate CDBG funds.
 This process included the input of local service providers and residents.

-The City will receive \$216,552 in CDBG funds for FY 2023-2024.
-The Action Plan is a one-year expenditure plan for FY 2023-2024 CDBG funds.
+The City will receive \$208,305 in CDBG funds for FY 2024-2025 - \$19,547 in prior year uncommitted CDBG funds are also available for programming.
+The Action Plan is a one-year expenditure plan for FY 2024-2025 CDBG funds.
+The Action Plan identifies the activities to be funded with CDBG funds during FY 2024-2025.